 How It Works

-This first step of sanding is to provide a level and evenly sanded, bare floor free from any coatings.
+This first step of floor sanding process is to provide a level and evenly sanded, bare floor free from any coatings.
 For new floors, this first step is used to cut the boards level by taking out any ridges or high points.
-With old floors, it removes the old varnish or paint or if you’re flooring has a heavy varnish finish.
-During this process the need for repair work may become evident.
+With old floors, it removes the old varnish or paints or if your flooring has a heavy varnish finish.
+During this process, the need for repair work may become evident.
 Once the rough sanding has taken place, we then move to the middle sanding, this second sanding removes the scratches left from the previous sanding and creates a finer surface.
 The final sand uses a finer grade of paper – once again reducing the depth of the scratching and prepares the floor for the coating system.

 Finishing the floor

 Now we move on to buffing your floor this will achieve a finer finish and a surface that will not require re-sanding when rejuvenation is necessary.
 Prior to applying any finishes we vacuum thoroughly not forgetting windowsills, door frames etc. This process is repeated between coatings.
 Need help?
 Check our services.